top of page

 Cost/Stipend: $4,800 stipend

-The DSI Summer Lab at the University of Chicago is an intensive 10-week research program designed for high school and undergraduate students with a strong interest in applied, interdisciplinary data science research.
-This paid internship pairs participants with experienced data science mentors who guide them through a wide array of research methodologies, practices, and teamwork across various domains, including data science, computer science, climate policy, and energy systems.
+The DSI Summer Lab at the University of Chicago is a 10-week research program for high school students with an interest in applied, interdisciplinary data science research.
+This internship pairs you with data science mentors who guide you through research methodologies, practices, and teamwork across various domains, including data science, computer science, climate policy, and energy systems.
+You will learn about core data science techniques and receive training in areas such as machine learning, data visualization, and statistical analysis.
+The culmination of the DSI Summer Lab experience is the presentation of each student's research findings.

 Cost/Stipend: Varies based on internship

-The Northwestern Medicine Governor Discovery Program is an immersive experience designed for high school students interested in exploring careers in healthcare.
-This program provides hands-on exposure to various medical fields, allowing students to gain practical experience and insights into the healthcare profession.
+The Northwestern Medicine Governor Discovery Program is for high school students interested in exploring careers in healthcare.
+This program provides exposure to various medical fields, allowing you to gain practical experience and insights into the healthcare profession.
+You will participate in various activities, including job shadowing healthcare professionals, clinical skills workshops, and seminars covering diverse medical specialties and healthcare topics.
+You will also receive mentorship from Northwestern Medicine professionals.
+By participating in the Governor Discovery Program, you will strengthen your college applications and gain valuable skills that will benefit your future career.

 Location: Chicago Architecture Center